StacieL/doc/docs/SectionTAB-formsSection.md

 sidebar_label: Forms
 ---

-In this section, you select a list and detail form template for each Table.
+In this section, you select both a list and a detail form template for each Table.

 4D for iOS provides various templates with custom transition effects to build fresh and modern iOS applications.

-Here's the breakdown of this screen, from the top to bottom:
+Here's the breakdown of this screen, from top to bottom:

-* <b>List and Detail Forms:</b> Allows switching between list and detail form definitions for each table
+* <b>List and Detail Forms:</b> Allows switching between list and detail form definitions for each table.
-* <b>Published tables:</b> Displays all tables published in the Structure section
+* <b>Published tables:</b> Displays all tables published in the Structure section.
-* <b>Available Forms:</b> Allows switching between template selection and content definition
+* <b>Available Forms:</b> Allows switching between template selection and content definition.

 ![alt-text](assets/4DforiOSOverview/Forms-section-templates-selection-4D-for-iOS.png)